eau-claire-energy-cooperative/time-tracker/README.md

 ## Using the Program

 Pretty simple operation, you can either double-click the icon or right click and select "Start Timer" to start the timer.
 When done another double-click or right-click and select the "Running" menu item, to stop the timer.
 Additionally a right-click will show the currently elapsed time.
+The program icon will change state from orange to red when the timer is running as a visual indicator.
 Once the timer is stopped you will get a prompt for where to log to the activity.

 Reporting is done by right-clicking the tray icon and selecting reports.
 From here you can choose date options and run reports from your logged history.
 Exporting to CSV is available.